nicolaslopezj/reactive-templates/README.md

 Let's say we have a package that provides a contact form.
 We want include a basic template, but we wan't to make it easy to override without loosing helpers and events.

-The first thing we will do is to request a template and set events.
+The first thing we will do is to request a template and set events and some code where we use that future template.

 ```js
 ReactiveTemplates.request('contactForm', 'basicForm') // Basic form is the name of the default template we will create later